 With 132 meters in length and 60 meters wide, the Basilica of San Petronio is the sixth largest church in Europe, despite being largely unfinished.
 Although is not the cathedral of Bologna, a title that belongs to the nearby Cathedral of San Pietro, it can be considered the main church of the city.
 SHORT HISTORY In the 14th century, the Bolognese aristocracy revived the cult of San Petronio, bishop of Bologna during the 5th century, and planned to build a church dedicated to him.
-The church was founded on 7th of June 1390, when the first stone was laid in a solemn procession.
-The project was given to the architect Antonio di Vicenzo, who made a design with the advice of Father Andrea Manfredi.
-At the beginning of the 15th century, di Vicenzo died, and the Papal Legate Baldassarre Cossa, an enemy of the Municipality of Bologna, took advantage of the architect’s death to sell the construction material that was used for the building of the church.
-In 1507, the architect Arduino Arriguzzi was comissioned to continue the church.
+On June 7, 1390, the first stone was laid in a solemn procession.
+The project was given to the architect Antonio di Vicenzo, who consulted on the design of the church with the father Andrea Manfredi.
+At the beginning of the 15th century, di Vicenzo died, and the Papal Legate Baldassarre Cossa, an enemy of the Municipality of Bologna, took advantage of the architect’s death to sell the material gathered for the construction of the church.
+In 1507, the architect Arduino Arriguzzi was comissioned to continue the work.
 Arriguzzi was sent to Florence to see and study the dome built by Brunelleschi for the Cathedral of Santa Maria del Fiore.
 On April 30, 1514, the Read more [...]